RedLeader962/RedLeader962.github.io/_posts/2019-11-01-do-implementation-details-matter-in-deep-reinforcement-learning.md

         -->
         <div class="w-100"></div>
     </div>
-        A big thank you to my angel <b>Karen Cadet</b> for her support and precious insight on the english language.
+        A big thank you to my angel <span class="acknowledgments"> Karen Cadet </span> for her support and precious insight on the english language.
 </div>

 <hr class="supervisorDbylineHorizontalRule">